JACoW-org/docs-MEOW/docs/install.md

 ### Creating PURR/MEOW Shared Authentication Key

 To create a shared authentication key for requests from the PURR client to the MEOW server, you will need an API key.
-The following command creates an API key for the user `purr`.
+The following command creates an API key for the user `purr` and stores it in Redis.
 You can create different keys for different users.

 ```bash
 ./venv/bin/python -m meow auth -login purr@indico.jacow.org